Our School App Stay connected on the go...

 English for Beginners

-• bilingual dictionaries* and self-study grammar books given to students on arrival
+• Bilingual dictionaries, Beginners Homework Pack and self-study grammar books are given to students on arrival.

-• one-to-one support with homework at lunchtime and after school
+• Homework support at lunchtime and after school.

 Recommended Websites to Support English Language Learning